 The work spaces are for general use, not outfitted for any particular media or lab work, but we have a lot you can play with.
 For work in art media, we have a ceramic studio right next door, a wood shop up the road, and hundreds of studios in the area who might have what you need.
 For scientific work, we have a lot of field collecting equipment, glassware, a microscope, lots of field guides, and sundry supplies.
 The local area has a surprising abundance and variety of art supplies and science supplies.
 Take a look at our facilities, and if you think you can work here, please send in an application.
 If you don’t see what you need but you’d like to come anyway, let us know and we’ll see what we can do to make it happen.

 Rates and facilities:

 Studio access is free as part of your residency; lodging is not.
 To learn about lodging and rates, pets, family members, work space, and supplies, see our Facilities page.
-Information about financial assistance is at the bottom of this page.

 Meals are not provided.
 For information about provisions, see our iocal area page.
 If your art-science residency coincides with one of Penland’s workshop sessions, we will treat you to lunch at The Pines.
 Give us a few days’ notice to reserve a spot for you.

 You may work in privacy or enjoy the company of the interesting, creative folks who live here.
 Residents will be encouraged, but not required, to share your past work or work in progress with the entire High Cove community.
 This could include 20-30 people and might take the form of an informal coffee or happy hour at the Firefly Lodge, a presentation on the Lodge porch or in the Yellow House Garage, a mini exhibit, a group hike, or some other kind of activity.
 If you wish, you are also welcome to take part in some of our pot lucks that offer great local food, intelligent conversation, and a relaxed atmosphere.